-The Women's Fund of Miami-Dade improves the lives of women and girls through grant making, advocacy, and education.
-Women's Fund of Miami-Dade's vision is a community where all women and girls have equal access, opportunity, and influence.
+The Women's Fund of Miami-Dade improves the lives of women and girls through advocacy and education on key issues like our Equal Pay Miami-Dade campaign.
+The Women's Fund Miami's vision is a community where all women and girls have equal access, opportunity, and influence.

 The Women's Fund Miami-Dade, as early as 2008, recognized sex trafficking as an emerging issue in Miami-Dade County and immediately stepped into action, advocating to and educating our community leaders to take a stand against this modern-day form of slavery involving the illegal trade of people, primarily women & children for exploitation or commercial gain.
 Today we are recognized as a leader on this issue and continue to work tirelessly to eliminate sex trafficking in our county, bringing together all sectors of our community to deliver the same message and to share ideas and plans.

 The Young Professionals of The Women's Fund Miami-Dade bring together a network of professionals 40 years of age and younger to the importance of the advancement of women and girls in Miami-Dade.
 They offer numerous opportunities to network and meet other young professionals while supporting and learning more about The Women's Fund.
 More information can be found on their Facebook page: https://www.facebook.com/womensfundyp

 Pay Equity Advocacy Program